-The amount of the Death Benefit will be determined as of the date we receive a Request for the payout of the Death Benefit.
+The amount of the Death Benefit will be determined as of the date payments commence.
 However, on the date a payout option is processed, the Annuity Account Value will be transferred to the Schwab Money Market Sub-Account unless the Beneficiary elects otherwise.